babylon-runtime/babylon-runtime.github.io/documentation/index.md

 Use _r.loadingScreen.iframe to declare your loading Screen and it will be used by BABYLON instead of the default one.
 </div>

-To show/hide the loading screen you can use the BABYLON way of doing it, however we recommend the use of the isVisible parameter witch resolve some problems with the native BABYLON loader (like displaying/hiding while animation is still in progress)
+To show/hide the loading screen you can use the BABYLON way of doing it, however we recommend the use of the ```isVisible``` parameter witch resolve some problems with the native BABYLON loader (like displaying/hiding while animation is still in progress)

+See [_r.loadingScreen]() for more details.

 ## Routes